 All causes of action arising under the Maritime Act fall within the jurisdiction of the High Court of the Marshall Islands, sitting in Admiralty, but Section 116 of the Maritime Act specifically provides that nothing in the Maritime Act will be deemed to deprive other courts of jurisdiction to enforce causes of action.
 Hence, mortgage foreclosures, as is customary in marine practice, continue to be conducted in the courts of the jurisdiction in which the relevant vessel is found at the time of foreclosure and other commercial arbitration, and litigation in commercial matters continues to be pursued in the jurisdictions and before the tribunals to which the parties have submitted.
 Marshall Islands law generally respects the parties’ choice of law and forum.
 Indeed, the most recent notable cases somewhat related to international shipping that have been litigated in the Marshall Islands involve shareholder-derivative suits brought by dissident shareholders of Marshall Islands companies that are publicly traded in the United States.
 Decisions are appealed from the High Court to the Supreme Court of the Marshall Islands.
 The Supreme Court consists of a chief justice and two associate justices.
 Historically, the associate justices are pro tempore judges from other jurisdictions (e.g., the United States Ninth Circuit Court, the Republic of Palau, the Commonwealth of the Northern Mariana Islands and Canada).

 That said, the Marshall Islands did adopt the Admiralty Jurisdiction Act 1986.
-That Act separately vested the High Court with jurisdiction in respect of suits involving any following claim:
+That Act separately vested the High Court with jurisdiction in respect of suits involving a claim:

-- a to the possession or ownership of a ship or the ownership of any share therein;
+- to the possession or ownership of a ship or the ownership of any share therein;

-- b arising between co-owners of a ship as to possession, employment or earnings of that ship;
+- arising between co-owners of a ship as to possession, employment or earnings of that ship;

-- c with respect to a mortgage of or charge on a ship or any share therein;
+- with respect to a mortgage of or charge on a ship or any share therein;

-- f for loss of life or personal injury sustained in consequence of:
+- for loss of life or personal injury sustained in consequence of:

-- g for loss of or damage to goods carried in a ship;
+- for loss of or damage to goods carried in a ship;

-- j in the nature of towage or pilotage with respect to a ship;
+- in the nature of towage or pilotage with respect to a ship;

-- p for the forfeiture or condemnation of a ship or of goods which are being or have been carried or have been attempted to be carried, in a ship, or for the restoration of a ship or any such goods after seizure, or for jetsam, flotsam, lagan and derelict found in or on the sea, the shores of the sea or any tidal water, or for property found in the possession of convicted pirates.
+- for the forfeiture or condemnation of a ship or of goods that are being or have been carried or have been attempted to be carried in a ship, or for the restoration of a ship or any such goods after seizure, or for jetsam, flotsam, lagan and derelict found in or on the sea, the shores of the sea or any tidal water, or for property found in the possession of convicted pirates.

 ii Arbitration and ADR